matthew-engi/SyncTween/README.md

 ## Global Methods
 - `SyncTween.get(object: Instance, player: Player): { Sync }`
   Retrieve all animations currently playing on the specified object.
+  On the client, this will return everything that is playing, on the server, it will return only Syncs that the player can view.

 - `SyncTween.fps(freq: number)`
-  Set the FPS (frames per second) for animations.
+  Set the FPS (frames per second) for all animations (Default: -1 (Uncapped)).

 ---